convergine/craftcms-bastion-agent/README.md

-# Bastion Agent for Craft CMS 4.x
+# Bastion Agent for Craft CMS 3.x

 This is a companion plugin for [Bastion.Cloud](https://bastion.cloud) - managed maintenance service for CraftCMS.
 Plugin will enable website health telemetry gathering for Bastion service.

 ## Requirements

-This plugin requires Craft CMS 4.0.0 or later.
+This plugin requires Craft CMS 3.1.0 or later.
+For CraftCMS 4.x version please use branch v4.

 ## Installation